linorobot/linorobot/README.md

 # linorobot
-Linorobot is an Open Source robotic project that aims to provide students, developers, and researchers a low-cost platform in creating new exciting applications on top of ROS.
+Linorobot is a suite of Open Source ROS compatible robots for that aims to provide students, developers, and researchers a low-cost platform in creating new exciting applications on top of ROS.

+# Tutorial

+You can read the full tutorial here: http://linorobot.org

 ## Multiplatform
 Supports multiple types of robot base: